Main guide for the Gitlab Confluence integration for Confluence Cloud.

 the token does not provide correct permissions to read the required data.
 Action: create a new access token with the correct permissions, and do not use personal resources.

-No valid licence (not applicable for the free app)
+No valid licence

 It also can mean that your trial is over, and your organization needs to acquire a license for Gitlab Confluence Connector.